-This enables Adoption Focus to undertake a range of standard checks (including DBS), and to contact referees; and for the prospective Fostering for Adoption carers to arrange and have their medicals, and to attend preliminary training.
-Referees are initially provided with information about the role of dual approval and then asked to provide a written reference, and may be interviewed at a later stage.
+If the application proceeds, the consents given in the Register of Interest enable Adoption Focus to undertake a range of standard checks (including DBS) and to contact referees.

+Referees are given information about adoption and Early Permanence placements, and are required to provide a written reference and are interviewed.
 They may be contacted again during Stage Two.
-Verification that the written report of the referee interview accurately reflects the information given, is sought from the referee who signs the report to confirm this.
+Verification that the written report of the referee interview accurately reflects the information given, is sought from the referee, who signs the report to confirm this.